WICG/view-transitions/explainer.md

 - Open question: When will the automatic animation start?
 When the browser would usually first render Page-B?
 - Open question: Automatic animations work well for things which are at least partially in-viewport in both Page-A and Page-B, but it gets tricky if you consider a non-sticky header that scrolled out of view by 1000s of pixels.
+- Open question: If the developer wants an automatic animation of the root only, how do they define that?

 ### CSS animation